Hairum-Qureshi/mern-blog/MARKDOWN/toFix.md

 - It seems to work fine if you create an account through Google, though

 [] The user bio markdown rendering needs some work

+[] The tokens don't appear to be being deleted...

+[] When a user does have a blog posted, on their profiles in the blogs tab, it still says "This user currently doesn't have any blogs published/posted"

+[] When you archive your last blog, you'll need to refresh the page to see the message of "all your blogs are archived"